AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

 These apply only to cmake managed repositories.
 These must be checked in the unit tests, but verification during execution may be skipped.

-1. Outside the remote-tracking fallback in R4.5, successful return means the repository's `HEAD` is at the commit selected by `COMMITISH`.
+1. Outside the remote-tracking fallback (R5.5), successful return means the repository's `HEAD` is at the commit selected by `COMMITISH`.
 2. The `HEAD` is detached.
 3. All submodules have the version specified in their parent.